Rental assistance in Santa Cruz County.

 - There is another intake number for the The Salvation Army Santa Cruz Corps Community Center.
 Immigrants, struggling renters and others can get social services, case management, shelter, and emergency housing.
 Main number is (831) 426-8365.
 This location is 721 Laurel St, Santa Cruz, CA 95060.

 Families in Transition Program – Applicants on the verge of homelessness or who are currently homeless can receive supportive services while enrolled in this program.
 Qualified clients are assisted in finding and renting permanent housing from private landlords on the open market.
-A subsidy or no interest loan may also be provided for 6 to 18 months of housing expenses, including rental costs or utilities.
+A Section 8 voucher subsidy or no interest loan may also be provided for 6 to 18 months of housing expenses, including rental costs or utilities.

 The subsidy paid out for rent will decrease as the family reduces its debt levels and as they increase their income.
 The FIT program also provides participants with comprehensive social services and case management as well as full supportive services in an effort to obtain self sufficiency.
 Call (831) 728-9791

 St. Vincent De Paul Society Of Santa Cruz - May provide emergency housing and rental assistance to people in need.
 All financial aid depends on available funding.
-210 High Street, Santa Cruz, California 95060, dial (831) 423-0878
+Location is 210 High Street, Santa Cruz, California 95060, dial (831) 423-0878 or (888) 245-9187.

 Continuum of Care and homeless prevention - Several agencies in Santa Cruz County combine resources.
 They offer cash grants for back rent or energy costs, free motel vouchers, shelter and more.
 The goal is to stop evictions and rehouse families.
 More on Santa Cruz County eviction and rehousing assistance.